We don't give legal advice about this area of law.

 Legal Aid Queensland does not provide advice about personal injury matters.

-The Civil Law Legal Aid Scheme can help with the payment of costs in personal injury claims.
+The Civil Law Legal Aid Scheme may provide assistance to eligible applicants for the payment of outlays in some personal injury claims.
 The Scheme has a list of firms who can assess your claim and represent you on a speculative basis - that is they do not require you to pay their costs unless you are successful.